 (9 Sessions) Tuesdays, June 16 – August 11, 6:00 – 8:15 pm

 Click here for additional programs with Jayne Gumpel.

 David Gumpel, MA, is a Master Coach and a qualified teacher of Mindfulness-Based Stress Reduction (MBSR).
 He brings his passion and experience to helping his clients face life’s challenges and reach their goals.
 David is also the cofounder of Access Mindfulness, a nonprofit that helps integrate mindfulness into workplace and educational settings.

 Jayne Gumpel, LCSW, a qualified teacher of Mindfulness-Based Stress Reduction (MBSR), has more than 25 years of experience leading executive forums and business development groups.
 She also has extensive training and experience in psychology, group dynamics, and coaching.
 Cofounder of Access Mindfulness, which brings mindfulness education into workplace and educational settings, Jayne has a private psychology practice in NYC.

-AMY GROSS has been practicing mindfulness meditation since l994 and has completed the MBSR practicum and the Mindfulness-Based Stress Reduction Professional Training taught by Jon Kabat-Zinn, Ph.D., and Saki Santorelli, Ed.D., of the Center for Mindfulness in Medicine, Health Care, and Society at UMass Medical School in Worcester, Massachusetts.
-The former editor in chief of O, The Oprah Magazine, she is the co-author of Women Talk About Breast Surgery, from Diagnosis to Recovery and Women Talk About Gynecological Surgery, and is a contributing editor at Tricycle, The Buddhist Review.
+Amy Gross has been practicing mindfulness meditation since 1994 and has completed the Mindfulness-Based Stress Reduction (MBSR) practicum, the Teachers Development Intensive, and the MBSR Professional Training taught by the originators of MBSR, Jon Kabat-Zinn and Saki Santorelli.
+The former editor in chief of O, The Oprah Magazine, Amy is a contributing editor of Tricycle and The Buddhist Review.